 The dates for the ACT 2021 live training sessions at Stanford are:

 The hours for the three live training sessions are:

 What is the location for the three non-residential retreats?

-The three on-site non-residential retreats will be held on the SF Peninsula on or near the Stanford University Campus.
+The three on-site non-residential retreats will be held on the Stanford University Campus.

 These are non-residential retreats and participants will be responsible for arranging their own food and accommodations.
 If attending from out of town, please arrange lodging close to Stanford University in Palo Alto, California.

 What are the dates and hours for the monthly Zoom teaching modules?

 Teaching calls will take place on Thursdays via Zoom from 5-7:30PST